-Well, it's hard to believe it but Christmas is almost upon us again.
+Well, it's hard to believe it, but Christmas is almost upon us again.
 And for some people, the holiday season is a wonderful time of year to spend with their families, kids, and friends.
 Unfortunately, for a growing number of individuals, Christmas is actually a depressing time of year—one that they'd rather avoid.
 There can be many reasons for this, but the underlying theme usually revolves around loneliness.

-For a single man or woman, going to a Christmas party alone, decorating the tree alone, or not having a family to open gifts with is, in fact, understandably depressing.
+For a single person, going to a Christmas party alone, decorating the tree alone, or not having a family to open gifts with is, in fact, understandably depressing.
 Even though a single person may have friends that he or she can spend some of the holidays with, feelings of being a "third wheel" often come up unless one is lucky enough to find friends who also have no real family obligations.

 If you're spending Christmas alone this year, you might wonder how you wound up in this situation while everyone else around you appears to have loved ones to spend their time with.
 However, this may not be the best time to wallow in self-pity and get all philosophical.
-Instead, take heed of these 5 tips to make your Christmas easier.
+Instead, take heed of these five tips to make your Christmas easier.

 1. Work Over Christmas